-The new PicoVolt can read the park switch of many wiper motors to determine its home position.
+The PicoVolt can read the internal park switch of many wiper motors to determine its home position.
 The PicoVolt can then bring your motor back to that position at the end of the animation.
-It can let it coast to a stop, or stop it instantly using the new brake option.
-This opens up new applications for the PicoVolt that were previously not possible due to motor drift.
+It can let it coast to a stop, or stop it instantly using the brake output mode.
 Make sure your motor has a park wire if you want to use this option.

 LED Lighting Control

 The PicoVolt also has an LED lighting mode that allows you to easily program any lighting effect.
-Loop the effect, or play it on a trigger.
+Loop the effect, or play it only when triggered.

 The PicoVolt must be powered by a 12 volt DC power supply.
 The wattage you need depends on what you're controlling.
-Pretty much all motors will require the 60 watt power supply.
+Pretty much all wiper motor applications will require at least the 60 watt power supply.
+Most linear actuators will require a 10 amp power supply.
 Most LED setups will be fine with the 12 watt supply, however larger ones may need more.
 Add up the wattage of all your LED lights and make sure the power supply you choose has a wattage at least that high.

 The PicoVolt has a write protection mechanism that helps prevent accidental or unwanted program changes.